Brushless Motors

 • Additional system wiring is required to power the electronic commutation circuitry

-• Motion controllers/drivers electronics needed to operate brushless DC motors are more complex
+• More complex to operate: motion controllers/drivers are needed to operate brushless DC motors

 Helpful Information